 Reduces Unplanned Downtime

-Detect and address repairs earlier in the asset lifecycle, ensuring continuous operations and minimizing downtime.
+Detect and address issues earlier in the asset lifecycle to keep operations continuous and minimize disruption.

-Proactive planning prevents incipient failures, mitigating risks of equipment degradation or catastrophic breakdowns.
+Proactive planning prevents incipient failures, mitigating risks of degradation or catastrophic breakdowns.

 Cost Reduction through Efficient Planning

-Facility managers can curtail overhead expenses linked to unplanned and reactive maintenance.
+Facility managers can curtail overhead tied to unplanned, reactive work.

-Evade the costs of lost production, rush shipping, and emergency response by implementing a structured maintenance plan.
+Avoid the costs of lost production, rush shipping, and emergency response with a structured plan.

-Unplanned maintenance costs can be three to nine times higher than planned maintenance due to inefficiencies and production losses.
+Emergency maintenance can be multiple times more expensive than planned work due to inefficiencies and production losses.

 Streamlined Maintenance Efficiency